Medicare Advantage Texas

 You must continue to pay your Part B premium and generally pay one monthly premium for the services included in a Medicare Advantage Plan.
 Each Medicare Advantage Plan has different premiums and costs for services, so it’s important to compare plans in your area and understand plan costs and benefits before you join.
 Some may have a $0 premium.

-Texas Medicare Advantage Plans have to cover all of the services that Original Medicare covers except for hospice care.
+Texas Medicare Advantage Plans have to cover all the services that Original Medicare covers except for hospice care.
 Original Medicare will cover hospice care even if you are in a Medicare Advantage Plan.
 In all types of Medicare Advantage Plans, you will always be covered for emergency and urgent care.
 Medicare Advantage Plans must offer emergency coverage outside of the plan’s service area (but not outside the U.S.).
 Many Medicare Advantage Plans also offer extra benefits such as dental care, eyeglasses, or wellness programs.

 Most Medicare Advantage Plans include Medicare prescription drug coverage (Part D).
 In addition to your Part B premium, you usually pay one monthly premium for both the plan’s medical and prescription drug coverage.